XEBEC Technology is specialized in “deburring” and developing innovative deburring tools and solution.

 To remove burrs, touch the inner edges with the abrasive stones while the tool is rotating.

-This solution is a set of a specialized Cutter and a Path program customized for each user.
+This solution is a set of a specialized Cutter and a Tool Path program customized for each user.

 This set is used mainly for removing burrs from edges of drilled holes (secondary holes).